 Which brings me to my next point: The Army

-One of my personal favourites is the old firing line, or phalanx structure examples of reasoning which so eloquently and systematically forces discipline on each member of its ranks.
+One of my personal favourites is the old firing line, or phalanx structure examples of reasoning.
+They so eloquently and systematically forces discipline on each member of its ranks.

 How It Works

 Basically if you were new to war, you would be put in the middle of the line.
 If you were placed at the front, your greenness might show and give the opponent an edge, so there stood the most experienced.
-In the back we have the older but still experienced soldiers, mostly for emergencies and mainly to prevent the green soldiers in the middle (that’s you) from running away in cowardice.
+Also, in the back we have the older but still experienced soldiers, mostly for emergencies.
+Mainly to prevent the green soldiers in the middle (that’s you) from running away in cowardice.

 This is just one of the many military examples that underline the necessity of structures and systems in everything from war to everyday teamwork.
-War is scary, and even after all that training, the biggest reason people move forward and keep fighting, isn’t necessarily for their country per se, but for the brothers they’ve made along the way.
+War is scary, and even after all that training, the biggest reason people move forward and keep fighting isn’t necessarily for their country per se, but rather for the brothers (or sisters) they’ve made along the way.

 - The most efficient salespeople have scripts (written with A-class copy).